 America's hedge fund center "Hedgistan" is the main location in Greenwich, Connecticut.
 It is just outside New York, and this book did not disappoint.
 It is fiction, but reads like a very realistic documentary.
-You very much get a sense that Wall Street can be seen in 2 complimentary locations, Manhattan and Greenwich.
+You very much get a sense that Wall Street can be seen in two very complimentary locations, Manhattan and Greenwich.
 You can even see them as 2 sides of the same coin.
 One buy side and one sell side perhaps.
-Ever detail rings true, and nothing seems fake.
+Every detail rings true, and nothing seems fake.

 Cy Leeser, the hedge fund manager with the "secret sauce" has everything including Bianca Santiago, the beautiful Brazilian trophy wife.
-Picasso paintings, and a vast and sprawling Greenwich estate, is so large in size I would not want to clean it.
+Picasso paintings, and a vast sprawling Greenwich estate.
+It is so large in size that I would not want to clean it.
 The plot is based around hero Jimmy Cusack, the hero and underdog taking on the buy side's big time players.

 He is caught in a post-Lehman & pre-Iceland crisis, that many can relate to.
-Coming from the Boston area, not New York, he still made it into Goldman Sachs, the pinnacle of investment banking at that time, and then his own hedge fund, sweet.
-However, every good deed does not go unpunished, as we learn in this book, as is life in finance.
+Coming from the Boston area, not New York, he still made it into Goldman Sachs.
+No easy task as it was the pinnacle of investment banking at that time, and then moves on to his own hedge fund, sweet.
+However, every good deed does not go unpunished, as we learn in this book, such is life in finance.

 The Top 3 Takeaways from this book that really impact any reader are:

-1) There is a lot to learn about how to succeed within a hedge fund, but at the core, it is about making money.
+1) There is a lot to learn about how to succeed within a hedge fund.
+At the very core though, it is about making money.
 Those who figure out the "secret sauce" survive long term or die trying.